toptal/granite-form/README.md

 ### Associations

-ActiveData provides a set of associations.
+Granite::Form provides a set of associations.
 There are two types of them: referenced and embedded.
 The closest example of referenced association is AR `belongs_to` and as for embedded ones - Mongoid's embedded.
 Also these associations support `accepts_nested_attributes` call.

 #### EmbedsOne